defectedrebel/defectedrebel/README.md

 ,

-I follow people I think are cool or nice cosplays/want to be freinds with or are freinds ,
+I follow people I think are cool or want to be freinds with OR are freinds

 if someone is in my dni list that I'm following then tell me .